2020 Scientific Meeting is Going Fully Virtual

 If you had previously registered for the March meeting, you are still registered for the virtual event.
 You're good to go!

 MAIN MEETING: To register for the main meeting, click here.

 HOSPITAL SEP: To register for the Hospital Medicine SEP Module, click here.

 INTERNAL MEDICINE SEP: To register for the Internal Medicine SEP, click here.
 (NOTE: If you registered for the Internal Medicine SEP Module, you are already registered for the Internal Medicine session on Thursday, July 30.)

 After careful and deliberate discussion, we have made the decision to reschedule the 2020 Annual Scientific Meeting in order to protect the health of all of our attendees and the patients they serve.
 While this was a difficult decision for all of those who worked so hard to make our March meeting a success, at a time when there is so much uncertainty as to the path CoVid-19 will take, this is the right course of action.

-We hope to retain the same excellent speakers and topics.
+We hope to retain the same excellent speakers and topics, along with new, timely information.
 As plans evolve, we will keep you all updated.